Part V

 Phase 2: Cautious Meaning-Making (The Following Weeks)

-- Articulate the Ineffable: This is the phase of the Soul body.
+- Articulate the Ineffable: This phase often moves through the Soul Body, but not only there.
+The Archetypal Body may speak in symbols, roles, and images; the Eros Body in charge, feeling, and longing; the Void Body in silence, spaciousness, or what cannot yet be said.
 Use reflective journaling, voice notes, drawing, or other creative forms to give shape to the experience.
-Don’t judge what comes out; simply capture the textures, images, and feelings.
+Don’t judge what comes out; simply capture the textures, images, feelings, and silences.

 Phase 3: Embodied Change (The Ongoing Months)